16 Incredible Women You Didn’t Learn About in History Class

 Amazing women in history

 Whether supporting war efforts abroad, fighting discrimination at home, or inventing new scientific methods, women are equally responsible for the growth of a free, modern society as men yet have not received even close to equal credit for the feats, accomplishments, and victories.
 History textbooks are historically flawed because they have been written and curated by, in large part, Caucasian men who have time and time again, squeezed women—and even more women of color—out of the narratives.
 To celebrate women’s history month, here’s a look at incredible women whose contributions to world history are criminally under-discussed and taught.
-You’ll also want to learn about the 11 young women who are about to make history.

 Born into poverty in Omaha, Nebraska in 1874, Rose O’Neil grew up to be one of America’s most important political cartoonists.
 She was the only woman on the editorial staff of Puck magazine in the late 1800s.
 She shot to fame after introducing the Kewpie characters in 1909 in Ladies Home Journal.
 In the Kewpie Primer, O’Neil described Kewpie as “a benevolent elf who did good deeds in a funny way.”
 Creative talent and invention were just the beginning of this remarkable woman’s skills.
 O’Neil was a brilliant marketer too and Kewpie became the most popular cartoon character in the world until Mickey Mouse came along.
 Not only did she turn them into a massive, profitable industry—patented long before Barbie—she used their popularity to promote women’s suffrage in her political cartoons, and talk about issues like racism and segregation.
 Rose O’Neil was way ahead of her time, and it is about time more people know about her.
 It’s hard to imagine now that 100 years ago, women weren’t allowed to do these 13 things.